Ulises-Rosas/qsin/README.md

-# Quartet subsampling for inferring phylogenetic networks: A sparse machine learning approach
+# Sparse machine learning for quartet subsampling in phylogenetic networks

 ## Installation